Jaghs/statistical-modelling-python-project/README.md

-# Statistical Modelling and APIs with Python for Paris Bikestations 🚲
+# Statistical Modelling and APIs for Paris Bikestations 🚲

 ## Project/Goals 🎯